Emulator Issues #11455

 In order to activate existing consoles currently within the 7-day-wait period on Wiimmfi I'd need the Wii friend code.
 If that is the case for you (or any other dolphin dev), you can tell me its Wii FC or its serial number.
 If you don't have a NAND already in the 7-day-wait period and can't get it to start due to the bug, I will be happy to provide activated NANDs to any dolphin dev who wants one in order to debug this issue (just not in public in this bug report cause then other people would download it and mess with it and get it banned).

-#8 Updated by Leseratte10 about 1 month ago
+#8 Updated by Leseratte10 2 months ago

 Multiple people have sporadically been able to connect with various versions but it was never stable (working all the time).
 Can you try that a couple times, each time restarting Dolphin in-between to make sure it works stable for you?
 I'll later test 5.0-2742 on another Windows machine as well.